-Puff Pastry Twists with Prosciutto and Parmesan are deliciously crunchy and so moreish that it’s hard to eat just one!
-Easy to make and probably even easier to eat.
-Everyone will love these Puff Pastry Twists with Prosciutto and Parmesan.
+Puff Pastry Twists with prosciutto and parmesan are deliciously crunchy and so moreish that it’s hard to eat just one!

 For this very simple recipe you only need three ingredients.